obfuscatedgenerated/orca/README.md

 * You can continue reading these docs for usage examples, ignoring the Linux-specific parts (i.e. start from [*Configuring orca*](#configuring-orca) and ignore the `sudo make install` command in the *Installing orca* section).

 * **NOTE: you need to link to the ws2_32 library when compiling your bot.
-You can pass the -lws2_32 argument to GCC or configure this within your Makefile/CMakeLists.txt alongside linking to discord and curl as stated later.**
+You can pass the -lws2_32 argument to GCC or configure this within your Makefile/CMakeLists.txt alongside linking to discord and curl as stated later.
+For example, in the Makefile in the `my_bot` directory, add -lws2_32 to the end of LDFLAGS (line 52).**

 ### On Linux